-The company has no Australian carry forward tax losses.
+The Company has no Australian carry forward tax losses as at 30 September 2019.

 Tax Consolidation

 Effective 26 February 2004, for the purposes of income taxation, The Council of Grain Grower Organisations Limited and its 100% owned subsidiaries formed a tax consolidated group.
 The head entity of the tax consolidated group is Council of Grain Grower Organisations Limited.